Additional policies and procedures exist that might be applicable.

 - The material is published and primarily held in foreign countries.

-- The material is available at UL Lafayette Libraries.
+- The material is available at the University Libraries.
 In this case, the ILL staff cancels the request and notifies the user.
-If the material is not on the shelf, the borrower may ask the Circulation Department to initiate the trace/hold or recall/hold process.
+If the material is not on the shelf, the borrower may ask the Circulation Desk to initiate the trace/hold or recall/hold process.

 - The borrower does not have sufficient funds in his/her Cajun Cash account to cover processing charges.